epigen/scrnaseq_processing_seurat/README.md

 # sc/snRNA-seq Data Processing & Visualization Snakemake Workflow powered by Seurat

-A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for processing and visualizing (multimodal) sc/snRNA-seq data generated with [10X Genomics Kits](https://www.10xgenomics.com/) powered by the R package [Seurat](https://satijalab.org/seurat/index.html).
+A [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for processing and visualizing (multimodal) sc/snRNA-seq data generated with [10X Genomics Kits](https://www.10xgenomics.com/) or in the MTX file format powered by the R package [Seurat](https://satijalab.org/seurat/index.html).

 **If you use this workflow in a publication, don't forget to give credits to the authors by citing the URL of this (original) repository (and its DOI, see Zenodo badge above -> coming soon).**